-After pulling the trigger, the shooter must take his finger out of the trigger guard, then move the lever forward and then back to where it was initially.
+After pulling the trigger, the shooter must take his finger out of the trigger guard, then move the lever in the loading gate forward and then back to where it was initially.
 After this, the gun will be ready to shoot again.

 Lever action rifles are famous thanks to their role in America’s expansion to the West, where they were used for hunting as well as home- and self-defense.

 This connection to the West often gives these rifles an air of nostalgia, and it’s definitely part of their overall charm.

 Lever actions make very good hunting weapons and are highly accurate.

 The Henry Repeating Rifle, introduced in the early 1860s, is a good example of a great lever-action rifle.

 The Henry rifle then inspired the design for Oliver Winchester’s Winchester Repeating Arms Company rifle, one of the most famous rifles in history and the cinema.
 While Winchester has made other quality arms since like the model 70 they just don’t quite compare to the nostalgic kick that one gets from the classics.
 The 1886 “YellowBoy” Winchester rifle is perhaps the most iconic of them all as it appears in countless films and T.V. shows.
 It is most recognizable for its unique gold-tinged metal and lever.

 Winchester ‘73 starring Jimmy Stewart was a very successful film released in 1950 and was a fictional account of how some of the first Winchester rifles “won the West.”
 The Winchester model 1873 instantly became a classic firearm in the media of North America.